bernie-skipole/indipydriver/docs/source/usage/example.rst

         # temperature changing towards the target.

-The above gives a feeling of how a driver can be created, the classes available are described further within this documentation.
+The above sets two vectors into a single device, and each vector only has one member.
+The 'vector' is the unit of data transmitted, so if a vector has multiple members, this ensures all those member values are updated together.